linode/apl-core/README.md

 ## Otomi Features

 - Activate capabilities to compose your ideal platform
-- Generate resources based on golden templates
+- Generate resources for ArgoCD, Tekton, Istio and Ingress based on build-in golden templates
+- BYO golden templates and deploy them the GitOps way using ArgoCD
 - Scan container images for vulnerabilities (at the gate and at runtime)
 - Apply security policies (at the gate and at runtime)
 - Advanced ingress architecture using Istio, Nginx and Oauth2